ajberkley/cl-binary-store/README.md

 I have not cut a first release tag even though the system works well currently because I'd like to put in the pluggable versioned coding schemes first to always keep backwards compatibility with first release

 ## Focus
-- Speed
-- Compact output
+- Speed and compact output
 - Data that has multiple and circular references within it
   - This dominates serialization time (but you can disable this feature to get crazy speeds)
   - Complex list circularity and references (other than to the head of lists, separately disableable as well)